 Magazine Website: If you want to promote and sell magazines digitally, a magazine website is the type of website to focus on.
 Magazine websites must provide the functionality of viewing or downloading magazine content from it.
 These websites can be used to increase subscriptions, both in print and digitally.

 Email Newsletters: One of the best ways to stay top of mind with your audience is to publish daily editorial newsletters.
 If you’re supplying an audience with valuable, usable content, they are more apt to spend money with you.
 Each email newsletter should be aligned with a paid premium product or subscription, providing the chance to monetize your free users.
 Publishing daily email newsletters is another Mequoda best practice.
+Typically, we suggest sharing snippets of several articles, with text ads for premium products or content between each snippet.
+See an example of the Food Gardening Daily newsletter.

 Email Spotlights: Spotlights highlight a specific product or event, and are one place to promote your digital magazine.
 They are typically sent a few times per week, but you should keep one day per week in regular rotation to promote your magazine.
 These should be focused so that only one product is promoted per spotlight – your magazine.
+In this example, we’re testing the $10 offer, and your spotlights are the best place to test offers and find out which ones convert best.
+Click to see a full example of this Email Spotlight.

 How to promote a digital magazine in social media